oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/1-components/components.md

 # Install the Components

 ## Introduction

-Estimated time: 60 min

-In this section, we will install all the components needed for this workshop.
+In this lab, you will install all the components needed for this workshop.
 Some of these will be provisioned manually and many will be provisioned automatically using a provided Terraform script.

+Estimated time: 50 min

 ### Objectives

-- Create all the cloud components
+- Provision all the cloud components

 ### Prerequisites

 - An OCI Account with sufficient credits where you will perform the lab.
 (Some of the services used in this lab are not part of the *Always Free* program.)
 - Cookies must be enabled in your browser to use the OCI console code editor in this lab
+- Choose which web browser to use before you start.
+There is an option in a later lab to download a github repo to your local computer using the OCI Console Cloud Shell.
+Some users have experienced a bug attempting to do this with the Firefox Browser Extended Support Release (ESR).
+The Chrome browser is an alternative in this case.

 ## Task 1: Prepare to save configuration settings